 Indian Power Grid

-For better management of power grid system, India is geographically divided into five regions namely, Northern, Eastern, Western North Eastern and Southern grids.
+For better management of the power grid system, India is geographically divided into five regions namely, Northern, Eastern, Western North Eastern, and Southern grids.
 Since August 2006, the Indian electricity system is divided into two grids, the Integrated Northern, Eastern, Western, and North-Eastern regional grids (NEWNE) and the Southern Grid.
 All the states and union territories in India fall in either of these regions.
 The first four (NEWNE) out of five regional grids are operating in a synchronous mode, which implies that the power across these regions can flow seamlessly as per the relative load generation balance hence these four regional grids have been integrated together into NEWNE.

 Various states covered under various regional grids is given the table below;

 Shailesh is post graduate in Environment Management from Forest Research Institute (FRI) University, Dehradun, India.
 Presently he is working in the areas of Environmental and Renewable Energy Advisory Services.
 He has started GreenCleanGuide.com during his college days.